Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/01-welcome.md

 ---
-title: "Welcome to the nfcore-rnaseq workshop"
+title: "Welcome to Nextflow nfcore-rnaseq workshop"
 teaching: 10
 exercises: 0
 questions:
-- "Our introduction : Australian BioCommons, Sydney Informatics Hub, Pawsey Supercomputing Center"
+- "Who are we : Australian BioCommons, Sydney Informatics Hub, Pawsey Supercomputing Center"
-- "Why do RNA-Seq analysis?"
+- "Why RNASeq analysis?"
 - "What is Nextflow?"
-- "How to run 'nfcore-rnaseq  pipeline' on a 'Pawsey Nimbus VM instance'"
+- "How to run 'nfcore-rnaseq'  pipeline on a 'Pawsey Nimbus VM instance'"
 - "How to perform downstream data-analysis using R/RStudio?"